ibm-cloud-docs/sell/ts-repo-upload.md

 {: #repo-upload-error}
 {: troubleshoot}

+If you encounter an error when you are importing your software into a private catalog, a file might be missing or formatted incorrectly within your source repository.
+Or, if your repository is private, authentication failed.
+{: shortdesc}

 You receive the following error message when you try to upload your product's source details from a GitHub repository to your private catalog:
 {: tsSymptoms}